A reader recently asked me to do a post answering some questions about differential equations:

 The 2016 AP Calculus course description now includes a new statement about domain restrictions for the solutions of differential equations.
 Specifically, EK 3.5A3 states “Solutions to differential equations may be subject to domain restrictions.”
-Could you write a blog post discussing (1) an example of how to determine the domain restriction; (2) speculating on whether one of the points for the differential equation on the free response will be allotted for specifying the restriction; and (3) speculating whether this concept could appear on the multiple choice and if so how.
+[The current 2020 CED uses the same wording in Essential Knowledge statement FUN-7.E.3] Could you write a blog post discussing (1) an example of how to determine the domain restriction; (2) speculating on whether one of the points for the differential equation on the free response will be allotted for specifying the restriction; and (3) speculating whether this concept could appear on the multiple choice and if so how.

 A single question asking for the domain and range was asked before, but some time ago.
-Specifically, 2000 AB6 asked for the domain of the solution of a differential equation.
-That is the only instance I can find.
-In that question, after finding the solution , finding the domain is a pre-calculus question, requiring one to solve the simple inequality .
-The domain is .
+Specifically, 2000 AB6 and 2006 AB 5 asked for the domain of the solution of a differential equation (see below for both).
+These are the only instances I can find that required students to find the domain of the solution.

-Since 2008 many the scoring standards included the domain, but they were not required to earn any points.
+Since 2008 many of the scoring standards included the domain, but they were not required to earn any points.
 These are discussed below.
-The domains were included, I suspect, because the standards are made public and the readers want to publish the most complete answer.
+The domains were included in the solution, I suspect, because the standards are made public, and the readers want to publish the most complete answer.

 What is required of the domain?